bakhtyarkf/VSTS_Management_Powershell_Functions/README.md

 # VSTSManagement

-Series of Powershell script to interact with vsts
+Series of Powershell script to authenticate and interact with vsts